 - The cost of the certificate presentation at the end of the assessment

 - The progressive development of the BREEAM Infrastructure scheme

 Online Assessment Platforms

-CEEQUAL uses online assessment platforms to record the whole CEEQUAL Assessment process, including evidence to support scores given, reasons for scoping-out questions, scores awarded by the Assessor, and the Verifier’s comments and amendments.
+BREEAM Infrastructure uses online assessment platforms to record the whole BREEAM Infrastructure assessment process, including evidence to support scores given, reasons for scoping-out questions, scores awarded by the assessor, and the verifier’s comments and amendments.

-On previous versions of CEEQUAL (Version 4 and Version 5), the Online Assessment Tool was used.
-This is still active for ongoing projects using earlier versions of CEEQUAL.
+On previous versions of BREEAM Infrastructure (Version 4 and Version 5), the Online Assessment Tool was used.
+This is still active for ongoing projects using earlier versions of BREEAM Infrastructure.

-As of CEEQUAL Version 6, this has been replaced by the BREEAM Projects platform, as part of process of aligning the CEEQUAL and BREEAM standards.
+As of BREEAM Infrastructure Version 6, this has been replaced by the BREEAM Projects platform, as part of process of aligning the BREEAM Infrastructure and BREEAM standards.